15 – 19 June,

 Forecasters and researchers or developers who want to participate in the ESSL Testbed are asked to register as early as possible in order to get a place in the desired week.
 Last year some of the weeks were already booked out in early spring.

 - Paying the participation fee by Credit Card or bank transfer (see below)

-Important: The formal registration has only been completed after the payment has arrived at ESSL, and after your registration was confirmed.
+Important: The registration has only been completed after the payment has arrived at ESSL, and after your registration was confirmed by ESSL.

 By paying, you agree with the Terms and Conditions listed at the bottom of this page.

 Credit card payment